Emvoy/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script is to print absolute pathname
+this script is to print the absolute current path name